Dr. B. Blakely Brooks

 I am currently planning the next phase of my research, which will focus on explaining the ways that social stress processes are related to cultural knowledge and can result in biological consequences by placing individuals into different categories of risk for the development of cultural syndromes.
 I also plan to extend this research to susto sufferers from Latin America that now live in the Southeastern United States.

 I teach in the anthropology department and the global understanding program at ECU.
 I am passionate about promoting global cultural diversity here in the coastal Carolina region.

-I have a wonderful wife and two chihuahuas that I spend my free time with.
 I am an avid gardener and love to cultivate vegetables at my garden plot here in Greenville in the Making Pit Fit Community Garden.